 Streaming and setting options can look quite different between schools.
 Some secondary schools opt for a rather separate model, which three separated ability streams from high to intermediate to basic requirements.
 Others settle on a more cooperative two or three tier system with joint performance sets in single subjects (see image above).
 To make matters even more complicated, schools in Zürich can also decide which (if any) subjects they want to offer in differentiated sets.

 Depending on where you live in canton Zürich, this can have implications for your child’s performance.
-If your child is a native English speaker, excels in Maths but struggles with French, she would probably be better off in Meilen with 3 performance sets in English than say in Zollikon-Zumikon secondary school with only one performance set in French.
+If your child is a native English speaker, excels in Maths but struggles with French, she would probably be better off in a school district with 3 performance sets in English than in a secondary school with only one performance set in French.

 A bright student who has to start in the intermediate stream because of his lack of German will probably benefit from a more cooperative model with performance sets in his stronger subjects.

 The same is true between cantons.
 The majority of cantons the German part of Switzerland know horizontal streaming into more or less separate ability streams (with the notable exception of Luzern).
 When it comes to subject differentiation, there are major differences between cantons.
-Most secondary schools in Zürich, for example, will place students into performance sets in French and Maths.
-In Zug, however, secondary schools offer different performance levels in English and Maths.
-Schools in other cantons, especially in more rural settings, may not offer any vertical streaming at all.
+So, before relocating or moving, be sure to get area specific information or book an appointment with your local education specialist:

 Do you want to know more about pathways in secondary school?
 Read on: